 Argentina is the birthplace of tango, and a visit to Buenos Aires without seeing an authentic tango show would be unforgivable.
 The rich sounds and warm atmosphere will charm you as you enjoy an included meal and one of the most popular tango shows in Buenos Aires.

 The tango and dinner show takes place in one of the most traditional clubs of Buenos Aires: El Viejo Almacen (“the old general good store”).
 In contrast to other more touristy tango-houses, here you’ll see the tango being danced in its purest form.
 International tango and ballroom tango generally steer towards a more showy and overstated style, going for the effect and not the form.
 The style of tango you’ll see here is how porteños (“port people”) dance the tango — the way the Argentine experts are dancing it today.

-After arriving in the U.S. and clearing U.S. Immigration and Customs, connect to a flight to your home airport.
+After arriving in the U.S., connect to a flight to your home airport.

 Important Notice: The above day-by-day itineraries are preliminary and therefore subject to change.
 If changes occur while on tour, you will be notified by your Vantage Adventure Leader or regional expert.